Let’s face it: Moving is Hard Work

 More prominently than in a proximal tendon rupture, patients will have a “Popeye deformity,” a ball formed by the biceps retracting up into the arm.
 Without surgery, the strength in a patient’s arm can be reduced by as much as 50%.
 The healing period for any tendon rupture is between 3 and 4 months.

 No one wants to get injured during the warmest months of the year.
 Especially when that injury means surgery and missing out on staple summer activities like grilling, swimming, outdoor games, and anything fun requiring your arm.

 So how can you avoid rupturing a biceps tendon?
 The answer is simple: take it easy and pace yourself while moving.
 Services such as movers are a great way to prevent unnecessary strain.
 If this is not feasible, tools such as dollies, lifting straps, and compression sleeves make lifting safer.
 Taking frequent breaks and lifting with your legs rather than straining the arms and back will keep you from making an increasingly painful “oops.”
+If you really want to move heavy items, make sure your body is up to it by regularly exercising (remember to be rested for moving day).
+Xboomfitness.com has a great article on how to train your biceps.
 And husbands, fathers, bachelors:, please ask for help when lifting large pieces of furniture!

 About the Author:

 Ronald Mathias, CMI, is the Founder and Managing Member of Anatomical Justice, LLC.
 He has been immersed in medical media production and visual translation for the past twenty-five years.
 During that time, he has created thousands of innovative demonstrative aids for personal injury, medical malpractice and product liability cases for plaintiff and defendant attorneys across the US.
 His work has also included artwork for medical textbooks, journals, medical device advertising, comic books, and storyboarding for film.